Best Samsung Phones for Seniors, Tested and Reviewed in 2025

 - Hearing aid compatible

-- The phone may seem a little bit sluggish when switching between applications
+- Sluggish when switching between applications

-- Mid-range camera quality
+- Midrange camera quality

 Battery Life

-What the Galaxy A03s lacks in processing power, it more than makes up for in battery life.
-We used the phone consistently for more than 36 hours before it needed a charge.
-With lighter usage, we could have gotten nearly two days of battery life.
-Even with very heavy usage (playing games, streaming movies, and downloading large files), the battery lasted a full day.
-This was a big improvement over the comparatively short-lived battery of the Samsung Z Fold5.
-So, if you hate having to plug your phone in constantly and don’t want to spend a fortune on a quality Samsung phone, the Galaxy A03s is our top pick.
+Even with vigorous usage (playing games, streaming movies, and downloading large files), the battery lasted all day.
+That was a massive improvement over the comparatively short-lived battery of the Samsung Z Fold7.
+If you hate having to plug your phone in constantly and don’t want to spend a fortune on a quality Samsung phone, the Galaxy A03s is our top pick.

 -

-3. Jitterbug Smart4 from Lively - Best Health and Safety Features
+4. Jitterbug Smart4 from Lively - Best Health and Safety Features

-- Smartphone designed specifically for seniors
+- Smartphone specifically designed for seniors

 Our favorite thing about the Jitterbug Smart4 is that it doubles as a medical alert device with a Preferred or Premium phone plan.
 With the press of a button, we could connect to Lively’s Urgent Response team during an emergency.
-If you sign up for the Premium plan, you also get access to a care advocate and an on-call nurse to help you with all your medical questions.
+If you sign up for the Premium plan, you can access a care advocate and an on-call nurse to help you with all your medical questions.

 Pros & Cons:Pros About Jitterbug Smart4 from Lively